20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## WHAT IF Inventory:
-* New inventory copies all previous Inventory's counts each time: Variance / prediction / history (save at most 12 inventories...)
+* New inventory copies all previous Inventory's counts each time: Variance / prediction / history (delete inventories older than 365 days)
 * Event report creates a new inventory and updates the counts based on technology: extrapolate
 * Inventory can be manually asserted through the view (by users): create a record in inventories_users based on current_user whenever a count is added to an inventory
 * OR Counts have a t.references :user instead of the HABTM on inventory && user